 The 2021-2023 State of Rhode Island SNAP-Ed plan aims to prevent or reduce health disparities such as diet-related chronic diseases and obesity in people with low incomes in RI.
 The RI SNAP-Ed plan focuses on improving nutrition and physical activity behaviors, addressing food insecurity, and enhancing health-related policies, systems and environments.
-These priorities are delivered to the SNAP-Ed eligible population through a multilevel approach: direct and indirect education to the target audience; policy, systems and environmental (PSE) efforts within each socio-ecological model layer that reinforce healthy behaviors in the target audience; and a social marketing initiative that captures the cultural diversity within the state and expands the reach of RI SNAP-Ed work.
+These priorities are delivered to the SNAP-Ed eligible population through a multilevel approach: direct and indirect education to the target audience; policy, systems and environmental (PSE) efforts within each socio-ecological model layer that reinforce healthy behaviors among Rhode Islanders; and a social marketing initiative that captures the cultural diversity within the state and expands the reach of RI SNAP-Ed work.

 The four projects of this plan provide this multilevel approach to RI SNAP-Ed eligible individuals of all ages in a variety of community settings including preschool students in Head Start programs; elementary-aged students in public schools within core cities; parents with children of all ages; adults and older adults in job training programs, at food pantry and retail locations, and in housing sites and community centers.
-Using evidence-based curricula, the primary objectives are to improve fruit and vegetable, whole grain, and plant-based protein consumption; decrease sugar-sweetened beverage and energy-dense snack consumption; and improve parental feeding practices and food resource management skills.
+Using evidence-based curricula, the primary objectives are to improve fruit and vegetable, whole grain, and plantbased protein consumption; decrease sugar-sweetened beverage and energy-dense snack consumption; and improve parental feeding practices and food resource management skills.
 Results of extensive formative, process, outcome and impact evaluations will guide current and future programming.

-The Three-Year Plan and Additions in Year 2
+The Three-Year Plan

 RI SNAP-Ed continues to strive to evolve and improve in order to provide the best nutrition education for RI SNAP-Ed eligible individuals.
-To meet the goal of continual improvement, the three-year plan includes additions from previous plans and Year 2 has added more collaborative efforts to meet the goals.
+To meet the goal of continual improvement, the 2021-2023 plan includes additions from previous plan years.

 A major overarching theme of this three-year plan continues to be cultural relevance.
 Based on results from needs assessments and conversations with community partners, there is a request for nutrition education that encompasses food-related cultural diversity.
 To meet this need, SNAP-Ed continues to anonymously collect country of origin data from participants across our programs to determine what ethnic recipes would be most relevant to participants.
 Professional development (PD) for staff will provide further education regarding SNAP-Ed participants' diverse eating habits and food customs.
 Combined, these data and PD opportunities inform the creation of low-cost, culturally relevant recipes.
 Aside from new recipes, the various modes of education integrate more culturally diverse foods into the lessons.
-Lastly, the plan includes the development of a social marketing campaign around racially and ethnically diverse foods.

-The formation and inclusion of new partnerships within several subpopulations including the older adult population, non-US-born persons and refugee population, and Narragansett Indian Tribe members strengthens and expands the work RI SNAP-Ed continues to conduct.
+Lastly, the plan includes the development of a social marketing campaign celebrating the diverse cultures and foods of the Rhode Island community that also serves to reinforce SNAP-Ed content.
+The formation and inclusion of new partnerships within several subpopulations including the older adult population, non-US-born persons and refugee population, and Narragansett Indian Tribe strengthens and expands the work RI SNAP-Ed continues to conduct.